We fix the top issues that cause no sound on an iPhone.

-How to reboot an iPhone 8 and older models
+How to reboot iPhone 8 and older models

 - Hold the Power and the Lower Volume buttons at the same time.
 This will deactivate your iPhone.

-If your iPhone still has no sounds, you can try resetting all its settings.
-Doing so will roll back your iPhone to a previously working state.
+If your iPhone still has no sound, you can try resetting all its settings.
+Doing so will roll your iPhone settings back to their original, default state.

 - Open the Settings of your iPhone.
 Tap on your Name Banner.